-Before you can start finding quality employees, you have to choose a staffing firm that’s right for your business.
-Leverant emphasized the importance of finding a company with a great reputation for solid business practices.
+Before you can rely on a staffing agency to find quality employees, you have to choose a firm that’s right for your business.
+Leverant emphasized the importance of selecting a company with a stellar reputation for abiding by sound business practices.

 “Make sure you’re working with a reputable firm that takes pride in the employees it sends,” he said.
 “That includes making sure that their employees have all of the proper credentials verified, including, but not limited to, reference checks being conducted.
 You also want to make sure that they are carrying the proper insurances, including general liability and workers’ compensation insurance.”

-As with all business relationships, a staffing firm also needs to provide real value to you to be worth the investment.
+As with all business relationships, a staffing firm needs to provide value to you to be worth the investment.

 Similarly, if you decide to use an on-demand staffing platform instead of a traditional staffing firm, check reviews and make sure the site is trusted by other business owners and workers before you sign up or make any payments.

-Good staffing companies want to help you find the best workers for your organization, and they won’t be able to do that if you don’t communicate clearly and thoroughly about your company, your position and the type of person you want for the job.
-Beyond discussing the basic responsibilities and required skills for the job, the Robert Half blog post advised outlining your business policies (dress code, hours, breaks, etc.) to give the staffing firm representative an idea of your corporate culture and what kind of professional would succeed there.
+Good staffing agencies want to help you find the best workers for your organization, but they won’t be able to do that if you don’t communicate clearly and thoroughly about your company, your position and the type of person you want for the job.
+Beyond discussing the basic responsibilities and required skills for the role, specify any business policies (dress code, hours, breaks, etc.) to give the staffing firm representative an idea of your corporate culture and what kind of professional would succeed at your company.

-Depending on the types of positions a staffing firm would be helping you fill, you should be sure that employment-related legal details, like worker classification and payroll taxes, are taken care of.
-For temporary and temp-to-hire roles, the staffing firm is the official employer for tax purposes, so the company you choose should confirm that the workers you use are, in fact, employees and not independent contractors, Leverant noted.
+Depending on the positions a staffing firm is helping you fill, check that employment-related legal details, like worker classification and payroll taxes, are taken care of.
+For temporary and temp-to-hire roles, the staffing agency is the official employer for tax purposes, so they should confirm that the workers you use are in fact employees and not independent contractors, Leverant noted.

-“Additionally, you want to review the contracts that are in place to ensure that there are proper provisions in place regarding indemnification— preferably, a ‘dual indemnification’ clause, which protects both parties from issues that may arise,” Leverant said.
+“Additionally, you want to review the contracts to ensure that there are proper provisions in place regarding indemnification, preferably a ‘dual indemnification’ clause, which protects both parties from issues that may arise,” Leverant said.

-It may take some trial and error to find the right staffing company for your business, but once you’ve found one that provides high-quality service and high-quality workers, stick with it.
-The Robert Half post said that discussing new workers with your agency representative can help both you and the company with your future talent searches.
+Finding the right staffing agency for your business may take some trial and error, but once you’ve identified one that provides high-quality service and well-qualified workers, stick with it and give feedback along the way.
+Discussing new workers’ performance with your agency representative can help both you and the firm with your future talent searches.